-Get ‘freekeh’ with this succulent dukkah-crusted lamb and roasted veggie salad, packed with loads of colour and flavour with an added crunch of walnuts and crumbly feta to top it off.
+Get ‘freekeh’ with this succulent dukkah-crusted lamb and roast veggie salad, packed with loads of colour and flavour, with an added crunch of walnuts and crumbly feta to top it off.
 This dish might just have it all!

 freekeh(ContainsGlutenMay be presentTree Nuts, Milk, Peanuts, Sesame, Soy)

 walnuts(ContainsTree NutsMay be presentTree Nuts, Milk, Peanuts, Sesame, Soy, Gluten)

 Preheat the oven to 220°C/200°C fan-forced.
 Slice the red onion into 2cm wedges.
 Cut the kumara (unpeeled) into 2cm chunks.
 Cut the beetroot (unpeeled) into 1cm chunks.
 Place the veggies on an oven tray lined with baking paper, drizzle with olive oil and season with a pinch of salt and pepper.
 Roast until tender, 25-30 minutes.

 TIP: Cut the veggies to the correct size so they cook in the allocated time.

 While the veggies are roasting, bring the water to the boil in a medium saucepan.
 Rinse the freekeh, then add the freekeh to the saucepan of boiling water with the vegetable stock.
 Reduce the heat to medium and simmer until tender, 15-18 minutes.
 Drain and set aside.